BizTalk360 a monitoring and support tool for BizTalk Server environments (Part 2)

 In which BizTalk360 differs from other tools?

-The BizTalk Server Administration Console is a Microsoft Management Console (MMC) and is the only tool included in the product that have the ability to manage and monitor, of course this is a very useful and powerful tool with many, many features allowing it to be used for just about everything we need to do on the platform:
+The BizTalk Server Administration Console is a Microsoft Management Console (MMC) and is the only tool included in the product that has the ability to manage and monitor, of course this is a very useful and powerful tool with many, many features, allowing it to be used for just about everything we need to do on the platform:

-• Create, configure and tracking Host and Host Instances;
+• Create, configure, and track Host and Host Instances.

-We can and should use it to diagnose and resolve problems associated with BizTalk applications as well as monitoring partially the layers:
+We can and should use it to diagnose and resolve problems associated with BizTalk applications, as well as monitor the layers:

 • Services and Applications